 Creamy Vanilla Coconut Chia Pudding and Berry Parfait

-Place jar in refrigerator, allowing the chias seed to absorb much of the liquid.
-It should be well absorbed in about 15 minutes, but viscosity will increase the longer it stands.
+- Place jar in refrigerator, allowing the chia seed to absorb much of the liquid.
+Viscosity will increase the longer it stands.
 Give it a couple shakes during this time if you remember, to make sure the chia seeds don't end up on the bottom.

-Remove the chia seed pudding.
+- Remove the chia seed pudding from the fridge.
 In a glass or bowl, layer berries, chia seed pudding and coconut, and repeat.
 Enjoy immediately, or allow to thaw if using frozen berries.